denistsoi/franklinchen.github.io/source/_posts/2011-09-25-blistered-but-blissful-in-the-burgh.markdown

 This is the second race in which I've run in my [Bikila LS](http://www.vibramfivefingers.com/products/Five-Fingers-BikilaLS-Mens.htm) shoes (the first race was [three days ago](http://franklinchen.com/blog/2011/09/23/happiness-is-finishing-39th-of-43-men-in-a-race/)).
 Unfortunately, these shoes tend to give me blisters if I run over three miles and fast.
 I've run a slow eight miles before without blisters, but going fast, and in warm weather, my feet sweat and chafing happens.
 These shoes are nice but have a ventilation problem.
 I have never had any problems with my [KSO Trek](http://www.vibramfivefingers.com/products/Five-Fingers-KSO-Trek-Mens.htm) shoes that I use for trail running and hiking.

 You can see in the photo above that Abby wore her [KomodoSport LS](http://www.vibramfivefingers.com/products/five-fingers-komodo-sport-ls-mens.htm) shoes in the race.
 Wearing [Vibram FiveFingers](http://www.vibramfivefingers.com/) shoes for walking, hiking, and running has really improved our lives.
 (More on that in a later blog post.)

+## Photo update on September 28, 2011

+Some official photos from Island Photography have appeared online.
+I have to confess that my original plan was to try to spot the cameras and try to look good for any photos of me that might be taken.
+Unfortunately, I was in such pain in the final mile of the race that I had tunnel vision and could not really perceive anything.

+I've added some of these photos to the beginning of this blog post.